 PROTECTIVE CLOTHING: Wear gloves when using or prolonged contact with skin or repeated contact with skin is likely.
 Wear hand and body protection to prevent injury.
-Professionally wash contaminated clothing before re-use.
+Remove and professionally wash contaminated clothing before a reuse.
 See ANSI Z49.1.
-SKIN PROTECTION: Individuals having sensitive skin may find it beneficial to use a barrier cream or moisturizer when excessive or prolonged contact with skin is likely, along with rubber gloves.
-Wash thoroughly after handling to remove all residue.
-WORK HYGIENIC PRACTICES: Food and drink should not be consumed or tobacco products used, nor cosmetics applied in area where dust exposures are possible.

 OTHER PROTECTIVE EQUIPMENT: Full protective equipment normally used in soldering / brazing operation so as to prevent any contact.
 Review operations to avoid contact with hazardous gas, liquid, or solid.
 See also: